Hematology analyzer

 Hematology analyzers (also spelled haematology analysers in British English) are used to count and identify blood cells at high speed with accuracy.
 During the 1950s, laboratory technicians counted each individual blood cell underneath a microscope.
 Tedious and inconsistent, this was replaced with the first, very basic hematology analyzer, engineered by Wallace H. Coulter.
-The early hematology analyzers relied on Coulter's Principle (see Coulter counter).
+The early hematology analyzers relied on Coulter's principle (see Coulter counter).
 However, they have evolved to encompass numerous techniques.

 Uses

-Hematology analyzers are used to conduct a complete blood count (CBC), which is usually the first test requested by physicians to determine a patients general health status.
+Hematology analyzers are used to conduct a complete blood count (CBC), which is usually the first test requested by physicians to determine a patient's general health status.
 A complete blood count includes red blood cell (RBC), white blood cell (WBC), hemoglobin, and platelet counts, as well as hematocrit levels.
 Other analyses include: